daliseb/ecommerce-api/README.md

 <img width="500" height="400" alt="changed the color of my logo" src="https://github.com/user-attachments/assets/65933fe1-bce9-4de9-9296-48a46c1e008d" />

 In the pictures above, I am showing where I modified the color of my logo/header.
-Its straight forward when you know wwhere to look!
+Its straight forward when you know where to look!